rittermod/FS25_HideHelpTexts/README.md

 - Toggle help texts ON/OFF by selecting them and pressing Enter or using arrow keys
 - Press **X** to switch between "Current" view (only active context) and "All" view (all discovered)
-- Primary key binding are shown for each help text (e.g., "Shift + H")
 - Changes are saved when closing the dialog

 ### Console Commands